 - facilitating the delegation of responsibilities, which is essential to enable scalability.

-2. Develop a Style Guide
+2. Develop a style guide

-Thus, an essential resource to ensure the standard of quality in the content produced for your company is the style guide.
+An essential resource to ensure the standard of quality in the content produced for your company is the style guide.

-This document should work as a detailed manual with the primary objective of guiding the people who work in your company’s communication channels and standardize the language, tone of voice, and structure of the pieces they create.
+This document should work as a detailed manual with the primary objective of guiding the people who work in your company’s communication channels and standardizing the language, tone of voice, and structure of the pieces they create.